 Wi-Fi technology is ubiquitous these days, available everywhere from coffee shops to airports to homes.
 For manufacturers, Wi-Fi can offer much more than an easy way to access email or the Internet -- it can seamlessly connect all parts of an organization, from production and distribution to the executive suite.
-When combined with
+When combined with mobile devices such as smartphones and shop-floor wireless sensors, the potential of Wi-Fi for manufacturing process improvement can be significant.

 Before considering Wi-Fi technology, manufacturers should examine the mobility of their operations, according to Byron Blackburn, principal at Blackburn Global, a Woodstock, Ga.-based consulting firm.
 “There’s no use for Wi-Fi unless your process requires mobility,” he said.
 “First, do a complete value stream map of the processes of your business.
 Find out exactly how things flow.
 Most businesses just go in and cover everything.
 That’s wasteful and puts strain on IT staff.
 Cover only what is necessary.”